elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ## Shorthand Function Syntax

 At this point, we're probably dying to get back to Phoenix and build our application.
-But there's just a couple more Elixir topics that will really help us when we start looking at our Phoenix code.
+But there are just a couple more Elixir topics that will help us when we start looking at our Phoenix code.
 Without knowing the concepts behind Elixir, it can be tough to really understand what's going on in Phoenix.